athackst/mkdocs-simple-plugin/README.md

 ## About

-You may be wondering why you would want to generate a static site for your project, without doing the typical "wiki" thing of consolidating all documentation within a `docs` folder.
+You may be wondering why you would want to generate a static site for your project, without doing the typical "wiki" thing of consolidating all documentation within a single `docs` folder or using a single `README` file.

-1. My repository is too big for a single file
+1. My repository is too big for a single documentation source.

     Sometimes it isn't really feasible to consolidate all documentation within an upper level `docs` directory.
 This is often the case with medium/large repositories.
 In general, if your code base is too large to fit well within a single `include` directory, your code base is probably also too large for documentation to fit within a single `docs` directory.

     Since it's typically easier to keep documentation up to date when it lives as close to the code as possible, it is better to create multiple sources for documentation.

-2. My repository is too simple for advanced documentation
+2. My repository is too simple for advanced documentation.

     If your code base is _very very_ large, something like the [monorepo plugin](https://github.com/spotify/mkdocs-monorepo-plugin) might better fit your needs.